New Handcrafted Beach Décor |

 SOLD FULLY ASSEMBLED

-Ready for Immediate Display - Not a Model Ship kit Release your inner pirate with these adorable tall ship models of an authentic Caribbean pirate ship.
+Release your inner pirate with these adorable tall ship models of an authentic Caribbean pirate ship.
 Exceptional detailing abounds on this miniature boat, which rests easily upon any desk or shelf.
 Add a touch of nautical history and a spirit of brave adventure to the décor of any office or room with this tall model ship.
-NOTE: This item is small, only 7".
-Please measure this size yourself to ensure it is appropriate for your intended purchase. |

 Key Features: